athms/xai-brain-decoding-benchmark/README.md

 ## Project organization

-Note that the listed `results` directory is not included in this repostiory due to storage capacity limits.

 ```bash
 ├── Makefile           <- Makefile with the following targets ('all' runs all commands in sequence):
 |                        - 'hyperopt': runs 3D-CNN hyper-parameter optimization for each dataset